Here's a question that keeps most business leaders up at night: Are you making million-dollar people decisions based on gut instinct?

 Can HR analytics really predict who will quit?

 Yes, with surprising accuracy.
 Predictive models can identify employees with high flight risk 6-12 months before departure by analyzing patterns in engagement scores, compensation relative to market, promotion history, manager relationships, and dozens of other factors.
+Risk signals like overtime spikes combined with low manager tenure, or behavioral changes that precede resignations, can be detected well before an employee ever updates their LinkedIn profile.
 The key is having sufficient historical data to train accurate models.

 Conclusion